 - a) In most cases the first person to speak to will be the class teacher.
 The subject teacher, form tutor or Head of Year may refer the complainant to another staff member if appropriate.
 Please do not arrive at the school expecting to be seen by a member of staff as they are very likely to be teaching.
 Please make an appointment to see the subject teacher, form tutor or Head of Year.
 This will ensure sufficient time is allocated to listen carefully to your concerns.
 The matter may be able to be resolved through this discussion, or may require the teacher to investigate or discuss with others.
-If this is the case, you will receive an informal, but informed response, within two school working days. - b) The majority of concerns will be satisfactorily dealt with in this way.
-However if you are not satisfied with the outcome at stage 1, please write to the Headteacher at the school within ten school working days and state why you do not think that the concern has been dealt with to your satisfaction.
+If this is the case, you will receive an informal, but informed response, within two school days. - b) The majority of concerns will be satisfactorily dealt with in this way.
+However, if you are not satisfied with the outcome at stage 1, please write to the Headteacher at the school within ten school days and state why you do not think that the concern has been dealt with to your satisfaction.
 The school will then look at your complaint at the next stage.
+If you have difficulties writing the school can arrange for someone to write this letter for you.